 KURT HEMMERLING was born October 19th 1899, in Germany and served in the first World War.
+Kurt, enlisted at the age of 16 years and was wounded by an enemy bayonet-loosing his right nipple.
 Just 5 foot 4 inches tall, short in stature but not in valour.
-His courage in the face of the enemy was rewarded with German's highest award for gallantry; The Iron Cross.
+His courage in the face of the enemy was rewarded with German’s highest award for gallantry; The Iron Cross.

 This was awarded to Kurt, not by some nameless general, but by Kaiser Wilhelm himself.

 Kurt came to the Volcan area by way of Cuba and Mexico.
 In Cuba he was threatened with imprisonment unless he used his military skills to aid Mexican guerilla fighter PANCHO VILLA.

 Pictured above original Bambito cabins on site where current Bambito Hotel stands.